.Address: Canterbury Christ Church University , Kent, CT1 1QU, U.K.

 Any enquiries should be directed to the Honorary Awards Secretary.

 Section B – The title should emphasise the core aspects of the research project to be undertaken.
-The proposed start date should take into consideration the fact that awards will be announced by the 31st March.
+The proposed start date should take into consideration the fact that Early Career Research Grants will be announced at the AGM, which usually takes place in March or April.
 The duration of the project must be given and awards are made for research taking up to 12 months.
+Senior Research Grants will be announced over the summer following the deadline.

-Section C – Specify whether or not the research raises any ethical issues (Question 11).
-State the aims of the research project clearly and concisely and list its main objectives (Question 12).
-The ‘Project details’ (Question 13) should include background, experimental approach, an outline timetable, budget statement, expected outcomes and key references.
-This section should be written concisely and must be contained within the space provided.
+Section C – Specify whether or not the research raises any ethical issues and whether all appropriate permits and licences have been obtained (Question C1).
+Note that proposals will not be funded unless this section is answered in a satisfactory manner.
+State the aims of the research project clearly and concisely and list its main objectives (Question C2).
+The ‘Project details’ (Question C3) should include background, experimental approach, an outline timetable, budget statement, expected outcomes and key references.
 It should also explain why the research needs to be done and how it will benefit the field of malacology.
+Note – this section should be written concisely and must NOT exceed TWO sides of A4.
+Applications where Section C exceeds two pages will not be funded.
+Funds cannot be used to cover salary costs.